 To address all these complaints and recommendations we spoke with Vernon Grimp of the American Police Association.
 He had this to say.

 "Certainly we value the opinions of our clientele.
 After all, they keep us in a job, especially the repeat customers.
-But compared to things in the joint our rooms are like holiday homes.
-My best advice to all these folks is to make a quick confession and plead guilty.
-This'll shorten your stay as your local neighborhood correctional facility sure ain't no 5-star hotel"
+But compared to the joint our rooms are like a Vegas lush-pad.
+My best advice to these degenerates is to make a quick confession and plead guilty."